micku/mana-cost/README.md

 ## Usage
 Simply grab the SVG found in `images/` and the CSS found in `css/`, then start using the `.mana` class.

-Classes are named to reflect the mana costs of [mtgjson](http://mtgjson.com/), with only alphabetic chars.
+Classes are named to reflect the mana costs of [mtgjson](http://mtgjson.com/), with only alphanumeric chars.

 For example: